devzendo/digimorse/README.md

 ## Project Status
 Project started September 2020.
 Currently in its early development / feasibility study phase.
-I'm working on the channel encoder, and am pretty much stuck at the moment, trying to encode/decode messages via low-density parity-check (LDPC) codes.
-I'm trying to use a pre-generated generator matrix, adding an identity matrix to this, and using the list of information-carrying columns to correctly decode a previously-encoded message - if this doesn't work, I may put the project on hold......
+I'm working on the channel encoder, encoding/decoding messages via low-density parity-check (LDPC) codes.

 There's no graphical user interface at the moment - the system is configured and used via a command line interface.

 # Overview